Second Boer War: Western Transvaal

 The Boer commandos in the Western Transvaal were very active after September 1901.
-Several battles of importance were fought here between September 1901 and March 1902.
-At Moedwil on 30 September 1901 and again at Driefontein on 24 October, General Koos De La Rey's forces attacked the British, but were forced to withdraw after the British offered strong resistance.
+Several battles were fought there between September 1901 and March 1902.
+At Moedwil on 30 September 1901 and again at Driefontein on 24 October, General Koos De La Rey's forces attacked British camps and outposts but were forced to withdraw after the British offered strong resistance.

-A time of relative quiet descended thereafter on the western Transvaal.
+From late 1901 to early 1902, a time of relative quiet descended on the western Transvaal.
 February 1902 saw the next major battle in that region.
-On 25 February, Koos De La Rey attacked a British column under Lieutenant-Colonel S. B. von Donop at Ysterspruit near Wolmaransstad.
-De La Rey succeeded in capturing many men and a large amount of ammunition.
-The Boer attacks prompted Lord Methuen, the British second-in-command after Lord Kitchener, to move his column from Vryburg to Klerksdorp to deal with De La Rey.
+On 25 February, De La Rey attacked a British column under Lieutenant-Colonel S. B. von Donop at Ysterspruit near Wolmaransstad.
+De La Rey succeeded in capturing many men and ammunition.
+The Boer attacks prompted Lord Methuen, the British second-in-command after Kitchener, to move his column from Vryburg to Klerksdorp to deal with De La Rey.
 On the morning of 7 March 1902, the Boers attacked the rear guard of Methuen's moving column at Tweebosch.
 Confusion reigned in British ranks and Methuen was wounded and captured by the Boers.

 The Boer victories in the west led to stronger action by the British.
-In the second half of March 1902, large British reinforcements were sent to the Western Transvaal under the direction of Ian Hamilton.
+In the second half of March 1902, British reinforcements were sent to the Western Transvaal under the direction of Ian Hamilton.
 The opportunity the British were waiting for arose on 11 April 1902 at Rooiwal, where a commando led by General Jan Kemp and Commandant Potgieter attacked a superior force under Kekewich.
-The British soldiers were well positioned on the hillside and inflicted severe casualties on the Boers charging on horseback over a large distance, beating them back.
-This was the end of the war in the Western Transvaal and also the last major battle of the war.
+The British soldiers were well positioned on the hillside and inflicted casualties on the Boers charging on horseback over a large distance, beating them back.
+This was the end of the war in the Western Transvaal and the last major battle of the war.